scaredfinger/dietizme/ai-analysis.md

 # AI Analysis - Dietizme Root

 ## Project Overview
 Dietizme is a meal planning system using hierarchical food categories, recipes, and meal templates to generate nutritionally balanced meal plans.
+It integrates with Omnidata for data access and management.

 ## Repository Structure
 - **Type**: Monorepo using NX